Manufactured By: Amusement Display Associates, Inc.

 The Deseret News reported on the new ride with the following description:

 “The ride looks like an old haunted castle into which the patron rides in an old car through the hall of horrors, the torture chamber of corpses, the quicksand corner, and more than 20 other spectacular and frightening scenes.”

 Many changes have been made to the ride since it opened in the late ’60s.
 The audio is no longer played through the speakers on each individual car and some scenes have been replaced completely.
 Several new updates were made in 2007 including the animatronic based on Captain Barbosa from the film Pirates Of The Caribbean: Curse Of The Black Pearl.
 For many years, the mechanical gorilla from the second floor of the Haunted Shack was used in Terroride as a King Kong figure with a city skyline painted on the wall behind it.
 The gorilla was removed some time after the regular 2007 season.
-Ever since, it has appeared in the Psycho Dave’s Junkyard, a Frightmares spook alley that was in the space now occupied by Air Race.
+For a few years until 2011, it appeared in Psycho Dave’s Junkyard, a Frightmares spook alley that was in the space now occupied by Air Race.
 It reappeared again in 2014 as part of the Pioneer Village Scare Zone.
 The fur is a little faded and his jaw is broken, but he’s still operating.
 Another Terroride feature was also brought back for the Pioneer Village Scare Zone – a large rat on wheels that used to roll towards passing riders at the beginning of the ride.

 Dark rides have been a fundamental part of the amusement park experience for several decades.
 Many parks have lost their classic dark rides over the years and Lagoon is lucky to have two of them still in operation.

 Lagoon Opens This Weekend.
 Deseret News, 23 March 1967.

 Bahur, Wayne R. & Brandon M. Seidl.
 The Bill Tracy Project, BillTracyProject.com.
 Accessed 13 Oct 2011.